L'Arlésienne (painting): Gauguin's versions

 Gauguin produced a charcoal sketch at the original sitting of Madame Ginoux in November 1888, and later produced a canvas, Café de Nuit, Arles, which features Mme.
 Ginoux in her and her husband's café.

 The Arena

-Les Arènes, also painted during Gauguin's stay in Arles, is said to depict various real life subjects of Van Gogh's, including members of the Roulin Family and Madame Ginoux, whose profile can be seen in the woman in Arlésienne costume.
+Les Arènes, also painted during Gauguin's stay in Arles, is said to depict various real life subjects whom Van Gogh had encountered, including members of the Roulin Family and Madame Ginoux, whose profile can be seen in the woman in Arlésienne costume.

 References in culture

-In the book Lolita, by Vladimir Nabokov, the narrator calls L'Arlésienne "that banal darling of the arty middle class".
+In the 1955 book Lolita, by Vladimir Nabokov, the narrator calls L'Arlésienne "that banal darling of the arty middle class".